-Reviews of TNG were written retrospectively from 2005-2013.
-Initially envisioned as a short project, the review format was short in the early seasons, but got somewhat longer as the project went on.
-Please note that all reviews contain spoilers.
+Reviews of The Next Generation were written retrospectively from 2005-2013.
+Initially envisioned as a short project, the review format was shorter in the early seasons, but got somewhat longer as the project went on.
+Note: All reviews contain spoilers.

 Season 1 (1987-1988)

 9/28/1987.
 Encounter at Farpoint — As the new Enterprise crew is assembled for the ship's maiden voyage, they are confronted by Q, who puts the human race on trial.

 10/5/1987.
 The Naked Now — A viral outbreak on board the Enterprise has the effect of rendering the entire crew intoxicated.

 10/12/1987.
 Code of Honor — Yar is kidnapped by the representatives of a society that values adherence to honorable custom above all else.

 10/19/1987.
 The Last Outpost — When the Enterprise comes in contact with a Ferengi vessel, a powerful forcefield traps the ship in the orbit of an ancient world.